cs3157/recitations/README.md

-This repository contains the recitation notes for Columbia's Advanced Programming Class, COMSW3157, as taught by Jae Woo Lee.
+This repository contains the recitation notes for Columbia's Advanced Programming class, COMSW3157, as taught by Jae Woo Lee.
 For more information about the class, visit the [course homepage](http://www.cs.columbia.edu/~jae/3157).

 These recitations are held weekly by the various TAs, generally using these